 💵 Do referees get paid?

 Sometimes!
-At grassroots tournaments, it’s usually volunteer, but at provincial, national, and pro events, Certified referees are often paid.
+At grassroots tournaments, it’s usually volunteers, but at provincial, national, and pro events, Certified referees are often paid per diem, and PBC has its TRAP program, which assists with travel and living expenses.

 ⌛ Can I do this full-time?